cypress-io/github-action/README.md

 ### Custom cache key

-Sometimes the default cache key does not work.
-For example, if you cannot share the Node modules across Node versions due to native extensions.
-In that case pass your own `cache-key` parameter.
+Sometimes the default cache keys does not work.
+For example, if you cannot share the Node modules across Node versions due to native extensions, or the package lock is in a non-standard location.
+In that case pass your own `cache-key` and `binary-cache-key` parameter.

 ```yml
 name: End-to-end tests